gradle/develocity-build-config-samples/convention-develocity-gradle-plugin/README.md

 #### Requirements

-To run the Gradle 2.0 example build, use Java 8.
-To run the Gradle 4.1 example build, use Java 8 or 9.
+To run the Gradle 3 and earlier example build, use Java 8.
+To run the Gradle 4 example build, use Java 8 or 9.
 These builds will fail when used with newer versions of Java.

-To run the Gradle 5.1.1 and Gradle 6.0.1 example builds, use Java 8 or higher.
+To run the Gradle 5 and later example builds, use Java 8 or higher.